mmr-ashiq/mmr-ashiq/README.md

 <!--
 **mmr-ashiq/mmr-ashiq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-✅
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
 # Mizanur Rahman Ashiq
 [![Gmail](https://img.shields.io/badge/%20-Send%20Mail-black?color=14171A&labelColor=ef5350&logo=gmail&logoColor=ffffff)](mailto:mizanur35-2844@diu.edu.bd?subject=From%20GitHub&cc=ashiqinfo404@gmail.com&body=Hi,%20there.%20Found%20you%20from%20GitHub.)